 Scott is a partner in Aitken Klee’s Toronto Office with deep experience in the pharmaceutical and biopharmaceutical sectors.
 Prior to joining Aitken Klee, he was the first biopharmaceutical patent attorney at an international generic drug manufacturer where he was responsible for global intellectual property matters for a portfolio of small-molecule drugs and all of the companies biopharmaceutical projects.
 Scott has also served as chair, of the Intellectual Property Committee for the Canadian trade association representing generic drug manufacturers.

-Scott has a proven track record in litigation under the Patented Medicines (Notice of Compliance) Regulations representing pharmaceutical clients in the Federal Court, the Federal Court of Appeal and the Supreme Court of Canada.
+Scott has a proven track record in litigation under the Patented Medicines (Notice of Compliance) Regulations representing pharmaceutical clients in the Federal Court, the Federal Court of Appeal and the Supreme Court of Canada, including the first “common issues” validity trial under the new PM(NOC) Regulations.

 Scott regularly speaks at national conferences on patent issues related to pharmaceutical and biosimilar patent law and a regular contributor to Aitken Klee’s blog covering recent developments in intellectual property law.